On a Stirling-Whitney-Riordan triangle: Stieltjes moment property and continued fractions

 \section{Stieltjes moment property and continued fractions}

-In this section, we will present a continued fraction expansion of $\sum_{n\geq0}T_n(q)t^n$ and Stieltjes moment property of $T_n(q)$.
-Continued fraction is an important tool in combinatorics, which is closely related to many aspects, {\it e.g.,} combinatorial lattice paths and combinatorial interpretations, combinatorial identities, combinatorial positivity, determinants of sequences, and so on.
-We refer the reader to Flajolet \cite{Fla80} for more information of continued fraction expansions related to many important combinatorial objects.
+In this section, we will present a continued fraction expansion of $\sum_{n\geq0}T_n(q)t^n$ and demonstrate a Stieltjes moment property for $T_n(q)$.
+Continued fraction is an important tool in combinatorics, which is closely related to many aspects, {\it e.g.,} combinatorial lattice paths, combinatorial interpretations, combinatorial identities, combinatorial positivity, determinants of sequences, and so on.
+We refer the reader to Flajolet \cite{Fla80} for more information concerning continued fraction expansions related to many important combinatorial objects.

-Continued fraction plays an important role in Hankel-total positivity and Stieltjes moment sequences.
+Continued fraction plays an important role in studying Hankel-total positivity and Stieltjes moment sequences.
 Given a sequence $\alpha=(a_k)_{k\ge 0}$, define its {\it Hankel matrix} $H(\alpha)$ by We say that $\alpha$ is a {\it Stieltjes moment} ({\it SM} for short) sequence if it has the form